lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 To add close the list of nicknames or channels press the X button or :menuselection:`View --> Nicks`.
 To reopen the view of nicks :menuselection:`View --> Nicks`.
 To close the list of all chats press the X button to close a list of all channel and private messages you are in.
 To reopen it press the :menuselection:`View --> Chat lists --> All chats`.

 To make your chat full screen :menuselection:`View --> Full Screen Mode` or :kbd:`Control + Shift +F`.
 Press the keyboard shortcut or use the menu again to get out of fullscreen.
-If you want to quit quassel press :kbd:`Control+Q`.
+If you want to quit quassel press :kbd:`Control+Q` or right click on the system tray and select :menuselection:`Quit`.

 To see all the nicknames of someone in a channel are located in a sidebar labeled :guilabel:`Nicks`.
 The lists of all channels you are in is labeled :guilabel:`All chats`.
 To switch between different channels left click on the channel name.